David Evans (archivist): Career

 In 1921, Evans joined the Public Record Office.
 In the lead-up to the Second World War, he travelled across London to find suitable locations to which the Office's documents could be evacuated.
 Some were placed in hospital wards, but many, including Domesday Book, were held in Shepton Mallet prison.
 He was then responsible for arranging their return after the war, and collected Domesday Book himself in an unmarked van.
 With that done, he could focus on reorganising the Public Record Office Museum.
 In 1947, he became Principal Assistant Keeper and simultaneously took up a lectureship at the School of Librarianship and Archives, University College London, where he taught administrative history and archive studies.
 He served in both posts until 1954, when he was appointed Deputy Keeper – the professional head of the Public Record Office.
 Until 1959, the Master of the Rolls was nominal Keeper, but at the start of that year, the position was transferred to Evans who became the first civil servant to be Keeper of Public Records.

 He retired the following year, but continued to serve as a member of the Advisory Council on Public Records until 1965 and as a Commissioner of the Royal Commission on Historical Manuscripts until 1980.
 He was a Governor of the British Film Institute, the National Library of Wales and the National Museum of Wales.
 In the words of The Times, "he was a records man of the old school who saw it as his job to make documents readily available to scholars, at whose disposal he also placed his own expertise".
 He was interested in mediaeval Welsh history and published Flintshire Ministers' Accounts, 1328–1352 in 1929.
 Evans was a Fellow and Vice-President (1956–60) of the Royal Historical Society, an Officer of the Order of the British Empire (1947) and a Knight Bachelor (1958).
 He was President of the Aberystwyth Old Students' Association in 1962–63.

 Personal life

 Evans was married to Marie Christine Austin, daughter of Edwin Austin, a magistrate.
 The couple had two daughters.
-Marie died in 1966; and Sir David on 23 April 1987.
+Marie died in 1966 and Evans died on 23 April 1987.